tibbdev/hello-there/README.md

 This is a barebones C project using a makefile as the build system.

 # Build
-On Linux, from the project root directory runt the command: 'make'
+On Linux, from the project root directory run the command: 'make'